 EUACs can be added, modified or deleted by submitting an EUAC form.
 These forms are available on the FedLine Solutions Forms page.
 An individual listed on your organization's Official Authorization List (OAL) must sign this form.

 No, all customers are required to replace their current VPN devices with new devices in accordance with the Federal Reserve Banks’ migration schedule.
 Once you receive your migration communications, please plan to install your new device in the timeframe specified in the communication.
-If you have more questions at that time, please contact the Customer Contact Center for assistance.
+If you have more questions at that time, please contact the Support Center for assistance.
 We will make every effort to work with your organization to find a migration time that works best for you.

-Please contact the Customer Contact Center.
+Please contact the Support Center.